 Additionally, the uppers of an Oxford shoe consist of quarters (rear leather section) and the vamp (separate mid-leather section) stitched over one another.
 When the laces are tied, the two leather quarters should form a narrow ‘V’ shape.
-And lace holes?
-Modern British Oxfords consist of 5 eyelet holes on each side whilst American Oxfords tend to have 6.
+Finally, modern British Oxfords consist of 5 eyelet holes on each side whilst American Oxfords tend to have 6.

-Leather and suede flexibility – the softer the leather, the more comfortable it is on the feet.
-The downside to this is that it doesn’t last as long as thicker leather constructions which can also be cheaper to use
+Leather and suede flexibility – the softer the leather, the more comfortable it is on the feet

-- Smell the inside of the shoe – if it smells like glue, you know it’s been made on the cheap with glue bonding as opposed to stitching
+A neutral or leather smell inside of the shoe – if the inside of your Oxfords smells like glue, you know it’s been made on the cheap with glue bonding as opposed to stitching

-- Smell the leather – a good quality leather shoe needs to smell like good quality leather (i.e. non-synthetic smell)
+A strong leather smell – a good quality Oxford needs to smell like good quality leather (i.e. a non-synthetic smell)